 Like Peleg’s website, designers have tools that can shake up the production and retail system.
 The technology can allow for printing things within your own home or ordering online.

 We can see the growth of 3D printing in fashion if we look around.
 Considered the pioneer of 3D printed fashion, Iris van Herpen has made dresses for celebrities such as Bjork.
-Similarly, Adidas has been making 3D printed shoes for quite some time now.
+Similarly, Adidas has been making the Futurecraft 4D, which has a 3D printed shoe sole, for quite some time now.
 I’d say, it’s only a matter of time before you can find a head to toe 3D printed clothes ensemble in your local store.